butl3ra/dboost/README.md

-# dboost :decision boosting for convex cone predict then optimize problems
+# dboost: decision boosting for convex cone predict then optimize problems

 The dboost repo has moved to the IPO Lab.